mngugi/WebVuln--Plus/README.md

 # 🌐 Welcome to the WebVuln
 # WebVuln

-**WebVuln-** is a structured and practical documentation project focused on common web vulnerabilities.
+**WebVuln** is a structured and practical documentation project focused on common web vulnerabilities.
 It includes detailed explanations, proof-of-concept demos, mitigations, testing tools, and references — making it a valuable resource for security researchers, developers, and learners.

 ---